 (c) Prevent argumentative, repetitious, cumulative, or irrelevant cross-examination.

 (d) Assure that the hearing proceeds in an orderly and expeditious manner.

 (e) Prevent public disclosure of trade secrets, proprietary business information, or confidential research, development, or commercial materials and information.
 The presiding hearing officer may, upon motion of any party, direct that a portion of the hearing be conducted in camera and that the corresponding portion of the record be sealed to prevent public disclosure of trade secrets, proprietary business information, or confidential research, development, or commercial materials and information.
 The party requesting such protection shall have the burden of establishing that such protection is required.
 The commission or the presiding hearing officer shall issue a ruling prior to the closing of the case regarding the amount of time that any sealed portion of the hearing record shall remain sealed.

-(C) The presiding hearing officer shall permit members of the public to offer sworn or unsworn testimony at the portion or session of the hearing designated for the taking of public testimony.
+(C) The presiding hearing officer shall permit members of the public that are not parties to the proceeding, the opportunity to offer testimony at the portion or session of the hearing designated for the taking of public testimony.